 Reasons for FMLA leave include:

-If an employee requests FMLA leave to clean up after a natural disaster, search for family, or contribute to community clean up and rescue efforts, employers are not required to provide FMLA leave.
-The same holds true if an employee needs to take time off to care for children because schools are closed due to the storm or similar event.
+If an employee requests FMLA leave to clean up after a natural disaster, search for family, or contribute to community clean-up and rescue efforts, employers are not required to provide FMLA leave.
+The same holds true if an employee needs to take time off to care for children because schools are closed due to a storm or similar event.